serlo/frontend/README.md

 ## Features

+At the moment, the frontend implements following features:

-- **View entites**.
+- **Entities**.
 Serlo consists of different entities like articles, videos or taxonomy terms.
+The frontend uses the data from the API to render them.
 You can access an entity by alias (e.g. https://frontend.serlo.org/mathe) or by id (e.g. https://frontend.serlo.org/54210).
 Look further down for a complete list of supported entity types.

+- **Navigation**.
+The frontend adds a header, breadcrumbs, secondary navigation and a footer to every page (where applicable).

 - **Language versions**.
 The UI changes language if you are viewing an entity of another language instance.
 You can access them by using the id or by prefixing the alias with a language subfolder (e.g. https://frontend.serlo.org/en/serlo).

 - **Custom pages**.
 Some pages are built separately in the frontend, like the landing page or the german donation page (https://frontend.serlo.org/spenden).

+- **Horizon**.
+The german version contains a horizon that features selected items.

 - **Google Custom Search**.
 Search with the built-in search input or by visiting the search page: https://frontend.serlo.org/search?q=hypotenuse